Freight Forwarding and Customs Compliance Level 4 – SAQA ID 59298

 The Elective Component consists of a number of specializations each with its own set of Unit Standards.
 Learners are to choose a specialization area and must choose Elective Unit Standards to the value of 24 credits from the Unit standards listed under that specialization so as to attain a minimum of 135 credits.

-A School of Shipping CERTIFICATE OF COMPLETION, together with a Statement of results of the KNOWLEDGE COMPONENT ONLY will be issued after this course, should you wish to achieve the credits on the NRLD and receive a TETA accredited National Certificate Freight Handling Level 3, a logbook needs to completed after each unit standard with a practical component of approx. 30-40 hours per unit standard, and will only be issued after moderation by the required body – TETA.
+A School of Shipping CERTIFICATE OF COMPLETION, together with a Statement of results of the KNOWLEDGE COMPONENT ONLY will be issued after this course, should you wish to achieve the credits on the NRLD and receive a TETA accredited National Certificate Freight Forwarding and Customs Compliance Level 4, a logbook needs to completed after each unit standard with a practical component of approx. 30-40 hours per unit standard, and will only be issued after moderation by the required body – TETA.
 You would be required to be already working in the industry or related industry or shadowing in the industry to achieve the practical component.

 Would you like to register for this course?